 By having your child checked (and adjusted) for spinal and cranial subuxations (misalignment causing interference in the nervous system), we can create the greatest functional threshold possible.
 If we can adjust any subluxations in this period of rapid developmental growth, the child's nervous system has the potential to be under less stress because the brain can better process anything that comes it's way.
 When performing cranial/sacral work, we are changing the tension of the dural meningeal system and affecting the movement of cerebrospinal fluid (CSF).
 In turn, we can affect growth in cognitive and motor development patterns.

+SOT concerns itself primarily with the cranial sacral respiratory mechanism.
+Although quite subtle, this motion is essential for the normal functioning of the brain and spinal cord, and thereby the rest of the nervous system and the rest of the body.
 One common question we are asked is: Do SOT chiropractors do Craniosacral therapy?
 In short, yes, those SOT doctors who continue their training are well versed in cranial manipulative therapies.
 We do craniosacral work based on a different protocol; what we do is more specific than a craniosacral therapist so by the time we work with the cranium, it works much faster than CST.
 However, a craniosacral therapist’s focus is generally on relaxing the person rather than actually making a clinical change in a specific type of clinical presentation.
 Craniosacral therapists are not doctors who are trained in diagnosing patients to discern when a patient may be having a serious condition needing specific care or a referral.